imagej/ImageJA/js/AA_README.txt

      program contained in a ".js" file.

-  5. Help>Update Menus (runs when ImageJ starts): installs a JavaScript program with at least one "_" in the name and ".js" extension in the Plugins menu.
+  5. Help>Update Menus (runs when ImageJ starts): installs a JavaScript program, with at least one "_" in the name and a ".js" extension, in the Plugins menu.

+  6. eval("script", string) macro function: runs the javaScript contained in 'string' in the current thread.

+  7. run("Run...", "run=<path>/name.js") macro function: runs
+     "name.js" in a separate thread.

+  8. eval('script', File.openAsString("<path>/name.js")) macro
+     function: runs "name.js" in the current thread.